ShorelineCrypto/nengcoin/doc/android_fullnode_GNUroot_arm/README.md

 ```

    "lowmemory_neng.sh" script file is used to reduce memory usage when the phone is on cheetah cpu mining.
+   This script also print log file into screen so that you can watch what is going on.
    NENG full node can run in one screen session, the cheetah runs in another screen session.

 ### optional - solo server for futurebit moonlander2 ASIC USB

    It appears that the full node running in old android can sever better as solo server for USB ASIC that needs
  two full nodes to rotate around.
-Example config file and solo server script provided for this usage.
+Example config file and solo server script are provided for this usage.